 |Cost and burden|

-Since the beginning of 2012 NSI started the developing the online information system for data collection, data editing and data processing of STS information.
-Information system ’Short-term statistics’ provides more efficient way of collecting data from enterprises.
+Since of 2021 NSI started the online information system for data collection, data editing and data processing of STS information.
+Information system ’Busines cycle’ provides more efficient way of collecting data from enterprises.
 This new system save recourses, reduce the burden of the reporting units and the quality of short term indicators is improved.

 |Data revision - policy|